tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 8. Using a Secure Map Service as a Response
 ===========================================

-You can access a SecureMapService as a response in order to work directly with the data returned from the service in your python.
-We'll be using this to retreive spatial data from the GRiD API and format it into GeoJSON to display AOIs on the map.
+You can access a SecureMapService as a response in order to work directly with the data returned from the service in your Python code.
+We'll be using this to retrieve spatial data from the GRiD API and format it into GeoJSON to display AOIs on the map.

-First, let's add a new SecureMapServiceSetting to your app class in `app.py` for the GRiD AOI service.
+First, let's add a new SecureMapServiceSetting to your app class in ``app.py`` for the GRiD AOI service.
 This service will be used to both dsiplay existing AOIs on the map, and to submit new AOIs to the GRiD service.
 Add the following code to your app class:

 .. code-block:: python
     :emphasize-lines: 18, 36-40